 You should start the process of getting your puppy or kitten used to having their mouth handled when you get them.
 Rubbing their teeth and gums with your finger gets them used to the process right away.
 The time to start brushing their teeth is when the adult teeth come in.
 Getting your pet used to routine dental care while they're young is the best way to ensure good dental health later on.
 It is much easier to start with a "clean slate" of nice white teeth and healthy gums.

 There are many disease processes that can lead to frequent urination.
 First and foremost, your cat should be examined by one of our veterinarians as soon as possible.
-The second thing that should be determined is if your cat is urinating large amounts frequently (more total urine than normal) or small amounts frequently (same total amount of urine as normal).
+The second thing that should be determined is if your cat is urinating large amounts frequently (total urine than normal) or small amounts frequently (same total amount of urine as normal).
 Also, has the amount of water consumed changed?
-The most common diseases that cause increased water consumption and frequent, larger urinations, include: diabetes mellitus, chronic kidney failure, and sometimes hyperthyroidism (an overactive thyroid).
-These vary greatly from the causes of urinating small amounts frequently, such as, a urinary tract infection, bladder stones or crystals, cancer of the lower urinary tract, or idiopathic (unexplained) inflammation of the bladder.
-An examination, urine sample, bloodwork and an abdominal x-ray can provide an answer in nearly all of these cases.
+The most common diseases that cause increased water consumption and frequent, larger urinations include diabetes mellitus, chronic kidney failure, and sometimes hyperthyroidism (an overactive thyroid).
+These vary greatly from the causes of urinating in small amounts frequently, such as a urinary tract infection, bladder stones or crystals, cancer of the lower urinary tract, or idiopathic (unexplained) inflammation of the bladder.
+An examination, urine sample, bloodwork, and an abdominal x-ray can provide an answer in nearly all of these cases.
 Great strides have been made in the last 20 years in the treatment of all of these conditions, but a diagnosis must be made first.

 Grass eating can be a common behavior in normal dogs and cats unrelated to illness.
 Some animals seem to like the taste of grass.
-Grass is an important part of a carnivore's diet, usually consumed when they feed on smaller prey and consume the entire animal including grassy stomach contents.
+The grass is an important part of a carnivore's diet, usually consumed when they feed on smaller prey and consume the entire animal, including grassy stomach contents.
 Some animals may not feel well and eat grass to vomit.
-Any time your pet experiences lack of appetite and vomiting, it is always best to check with us.
+Any time your pet experiences a lack of appetite and vomiting, it is always best to check with us.
 Gastrointestinal blockages are emergencies.
-Changes in appetite or vomiting can also indicate internal disease (kidney failure, liver disease, hyperthyroidism, etc), toxin ingestion or infectious disease.
+Changes in appetite or vomiting can also indicate internal disease (kidney failure, liver disease, hyperthyroidism, etc.), toxin ingestion, or infectious disease.